 2. Scary Maze Game

-I'm not sure if you've heard of this game before, but it is more or less a way to scare the living crap out of an unsuspecting person.
+I'm not sure if you've heard of before, but it is more or less a way to scare the living crap out of an unsuspecting person.
 The pretense is that the game should be difficult, as it requires high concentration to get out of the maze.
 You control a dot and must guide it to the end of the maze without touching the corridors.
 The player can beat two levels without anything popping up yet, so it conditions the player to expect the same things to happen on the third level.
 The third level is much more narrow than the previous ones, which requires even more attention.
 This is the highlight of the prank: once the player nearly reaches the end of the third level, an eardrum-melting, shart-inducing screams will be blasted through your speakers, accompanied by a flashing, seizure-inducing sequences of gruesome face of the original "Exorcism girl".
 At this point, the user typically has a hysterical reaction, which is always fun to see.

 3. Install "Embarassware"